Visiting Taipei & Taiwan in October 2025

 Yilan County and Hualien are also great to explore at this time, but don’t visit Taroko Gorge during or after heavy rain, especially those late-season typhoons that sometimes strike in October.

-2024 Note: Taroko Gorge remains mostly closed following the devastating earthquake in April.
-See the latest updates about Taroko Gorge here and here are other things you can still do in Hualien.
+See the latest updates about Taroko Gorge’s opening situation here and here and other things to do in Hualien.

 In late-October, the rice fields in Chishang (a popular cycling destination in Taitung) start turning golden yellow.
 This makes it an especially beautiful time to visit.